lanl/gs_patterns/pin_tracing/README.md

 make -j
 ```

 There are three clients.
-In theory you can run your application with threads and processes (ranks), but only process 0 with thread 0 will be used.
+In theory you can run your application with threads and processes (ranks), but only process 0 with thread 0 will be used. *** NOTE *** make sure you gzip the trace before using gs_patterns.

 # ImemInscount
 Outputs instruction count to stdout and to inscount.out